 Yoga translates to ‘union’ and is a non-dualist approach, it refers to the experience of oneness with the universe and is referred to as Samadhi; and therefore it follows the belief that the mind and body is one.
 If the mind is unwell it will be evident in the body and vice versa.
-The union is attained by any one or a combination of yoga practices, of which there are several, all based on philosophy and ethics and spirituality.
+The union is attained by any one or a combination of different practices – of which there are several – all based on philosophy and ethics and spirituality.

 Recent history of Hatha Yoga in the West stems from Tirumalai Krishnamacharya, who was from a long lineage of Vedic scholars in India.
-Interested Westerners sought out the best Indian practitioners and took their first training in India, then invited them to back to Europe and America for yoga workshops.
-Krishnamacharya never left India, however, among many of his students, three are attributed to bringing Hatha Yoga to the West and America and each developed a style, now known as Viniyoga, Iyengar Yoga and Ashtanga Yoga respectively.
+Interested Westerners sought out the best Indian practitioners and took their first training in India, then invited them to back to Europe and America.
+Krishnamacharya never left India, however, among many of his students, three are attributed to bringing the Hatha discipline to the West and America and each developed a style, now known as Viniyoga, Iyengar and Ashtanga Yoga respectively.

-Most beginners often start their yoga practice in regard to their own health, namely daily personal hygiene rituals, exercise regime and a healthy diet.
-In the West, the majority of us have our first yoga experience at a gym class, with glimpses into Pranayama (breathing techniques), and meditation.
+Most beginners start practising in order to improve their health, namely daily personal hygiene rituals, exercise regime and a healthy diet.
+In the West, the majority of us have our first experience at a gym class, with glimpses into Pranayama (breathing techniques), and meditation.

 What Are The Health And Fitness Benefits Of Yoga?

 The benefits are broad and often not obvious, as much of it is about preventative measures from the yogic lifestyle, which includes cleansing, detoxification, breath control and a clean diet (such as minimising or avoiding processed food).
 The obvious benefits are cardio styles that help weight management and the isometric styles will develop strength all over your body.
-There is indirect weight loss from yoga, which improves mobility and reduces the feeling of tiredness, so you have more energy.
+Many also experience indirect weight loss, which improves mobility and reduces the feeling of tiredness and helps you feel more energetic.
 The increased flexibility with yoga improves athletic performance and the addition of regular breathing exercises and meditation promotes positive mental well being.